sqldelight/sqldelight/docs/android_sqlite/android_paging.md

 Queries used in keyset paging must have a unique ordering like shown above.

 Both `beginInclusive` and `endExclusive` are _pre-calculated_ keys that act as page boundaries.
 Page sizes are established when pre-calculating page boundaries.
-The `pageBoundariesProvider` callback takes an `anchor: Key?` parameter as well as a `limit: Long?` parameter.
+The `pageBoundariesProvider` callback takes an `anchor: Key?` parameter as well as a `limit: Int?` parameter.
 An example query that pre-calculates page boundaries is shown below.

 ```sql
 pageBoundaries: